xssninja/HackerMode2.0/Kali/readme starting on Kali.txt

 You also need the fixed msfrpcd library
 You should be able to install it using: python msfrpcd.py install

-Copy alexapwn.py to a directory of your choice.
-Just keep in mind you'll want it to be available.
+Copy alexapwn6.py and it's compiled config to the directory of your choice.
+Just keep in mind you'll want it to be available and probably in the path.

----A brief aside to talk about your PHP queue setup:--- Open alexapwn.py and alter the variables that point to the URLs for the PHP queue file locations.
+---IMPORTANT:---
+Open alexapwn6cfg.py edit the URLs to point to the PHP queue file locations.
+Then COMPILE IT when you're done!
+See instructions on page 39 of Installation Instructions for more details.
+In short, you can edit the file as needed then save it and compile with: python -m py compile alexapwn6cfg.py
+Once in .pyc format it will be automatically imported by Alexapwn6.py when it runs.

 Keep in mind that whatever PHP server you run the Kali_Read.php and Kali2Alexa.php and AlexaRead.php and Alexa2Kali.php files from needs to have a publicly reachable IP or domain so that your Alexa can make calls from the cloud to reach it.
 Your Kali instance will also need to have external network access to